ChinasMr/kaka/README.md

 ### Features

-* Publish rtsp stream via TCP(interleaved).
-* Play rtsp stream via TCP and UDP.
+* Publish and Play rtsp stream via TCP and UDP.